DesperatePeter/starsector-advanced-weapon-control/README.md

 depending on the settings.
 On my machine (which is ~9 years old), the mod generally doesn't have a noticeable impact unless I go crazy in the settings.
 Below I will list a few options for improving performance:

-- Either enable & force customAI, or disable it (as this prevents the occasional computation of two firing solutions).
+- Either force customAI, or disable it (as this prevents the occasional computation of two firing solutions).
 - Try not to set every weapon group for every ship to a special fire mode.
 - Leave the AI recursion level and friendly fire complexity at 1.
-- Consider turning off auto save/load and instead manually save ("J"-Key) and load ("*"-Key).
-- Stick to ship mode Default
+- Stick to ship mode Default (unfortunately, the ship mode implementation is a little hacky and performance intensive)

 ## How does the mod work? ##

 In Starsector, each Weapon has a so-called AutofireAIPlugin.
 When that weapon is on autofire, this plugin will make the decision where the weapon should aim and whether it should fire or not.

-When you first toggle the autofire mode of a weapon, this mod will extract the original AutofireAIPlugin (AKA the base AI) from the weapon and store it in a new Plugin called the AdjustableAIPlugin.
-Additionally, it will create a new Plugin for every available autofire mode and also store it in the AdjustableAIPlugin.
-Then, whenever you toggle the autofire mode, the AdjustableAIPlugin will check whether the plugin corresponding to the selected mode is compatible with the weapon.
+When you first set tags for a weapon, this mod will extract the original AutofireAIPlugin (AKA the base AI) from the weapon and store it in a new Plugin called the TagBasedAIPlugin.
+Then, the selected tags are added to that plugin.
-If it is compatible, it will set the active Plugin to that plugin.
-Otherwise, it will simply set the default AutofireAIPlugin as active.
+In each frame, the TagBasedAIPlugin will consult all tags and make decisions based on the combined results.

-Each Plugin corresponding to an autofire mode also contains a reference to the base Plugin.
+The TagBasedAIPlugin also contains a reference to the base Plugin.
 Each time the plugin has to make a decision, it first asks the base plugin what it would like to do.
-If that behaviour is in line with the selected mode, the plugin will simply let the base AI do its thing.
+If that behaviour is in line with the selected tags, the plugin will simply let the base AI do its thing.
 Otherwise, depending on whether customAI is enabled or not, it will tell the weapon to not fire, or try to come up with its own firing solution.

+If the tag list for a weapon group is empty, the base AI will not be replaced.

 Similarly, when setting ship AI modes, the mod will replace the base ship AI plugin with a custom plugin that will perform some actions and then let the base AI take back over.

-### Compatibility with other mods ###
+### Compatibility and Integration with other mods ###

 This mod should be compatible with other mods that provide custom AIs for their weapons, as long as they don't try to manipulate the weapon AI mid-combat.
 This mod will simply use the custom AI of that weapon as the base AI.
+This mod doesn't affect anything outside of combat, so it's very unlikely to cause problems on the campaign level.

 If you are a mod-author and want to explicitly tell my mod to not tweak the AI of your weapon(s), include the weapon id into your mod's modSettings.json: